ianwagner/campfire/README.md

 `{{brandCode}}` or `{{status}}` are replaced with values from the event that fired.
 When a rule matches, a notification document is created which causes the `sendNotification` Cloud Function to distribute the message via FCM.

+Notifications triggered by `adGroupCreated` or `adGroupStatusUpdated` now include a `url` field that points to the related ad group.
+The Designer notification UI uses this to make the message clickable so users can jump directly to the group details.